metorial/sentinel/README.md

 ## Components

-**controller** - Central API server that receives metrics from outpost agents and stores them in SQLite.
+**controller** - Central API server that receives metrics from agent agents and stores them in SQLite.
 Provides HTTP endpoints for querying host information, managing scripts, and viewing execution results.

-**outpost** - Agent that runs on each node to collect system metrics and execute scripts received from the controller.
+**agent** - Agent that runs on each node to collect system metrics and execute scripts received from the controller.

 **nodectl** - Command-line tool to interact with the controller API.
 Query health status, list hosts, view usage stats.